Be nice to your Kite - How to take care of your Equipment

 Have you ever lost a screw of the binding while kiting?

 There was a time when this happened to me regularly.
-I just didn't care enough about the condition of my board - to get ready for the session
+I just didn't care enough about the condition of my board - to get ready for the session was my first and only thought.

 Now I spend 2 minutes before the session, and it saves me a lot of time, hassle and dangerous situations.